vsg-dev/vsgTutorial/2_Foundations/Object_base_class_and_ref_ptr.md

 {
     MyClass object("carrie"); // object created on the stack in local scope

-    // assign okect to the ref_ptr<> that increments it's ref count to 1. ptr = &object;
+    // assign okect to the ref_ptr<> that increments its ref count to 1. ptr = &object;
 } // object is destructed automatically because it was allocated on stack, it doesn't matter what the ref count is.

-ptr->value += 10.0; // seg fault as object was deleted on exiting it's scope
+ptr->value += 10.0; // seg fault as object was deleted on exiting its scope
 ~~~

 This same issue occurs for std::shared_ptr<>, you simply can't prevent the destruction of objects on the stack.
 If you want to manage your objects using smart pointer you must only use them with objects allocated on the heap.
 Thankfully the same technique of declaring the destructor protected/private prevents compilation of the code works to prevent stack construction as it does to prevent use with shared_ptr<> and explicitly deleting an object.